-Children must wear proper shoes, not trainers.
+Children must wear proper shoes, not trainers with white soles or logos.

 Mules, high heels and strapless shoes are not allowed as they are dangerous in around school.

 If children have no shoes because for instance, they are broken or have got wet, or they have been forgotten, they will be required to change into shoes supplied by the school which are disinfected after each wearing in exactly the same way as 10 pin bowling shoes.
 Refusal to comply is treated in the same way as any refusal to comply with school rules.